vitorvezani/anonymous-questions-app/backend/docs/api_development.md

 ## Step-by-step

+Each phase of the tutorial will be represented on a branch, you can move through the phases by changing the branch

+`git checkout adding-server`

 1. create file `main.go` on root of the backend project
 2. setup the main function which is the entry-point of your application